englekk/handbook-docs/Fuse/08 - Creating custom UI components.md

 ```

 You can set properties of reference types (such as `Brush`) by using `ux:Binding`.
 In the above example, we create a `LinearGradient` and use that as `Fill`.

-* Note that it is not possible to use $(Style:styles) on properties created with the ux:Property syntax.